 You could also just ask for additional feedback about what the company is doing well vs not well.
 Whichever way you go, make sure to add only one additional question alongside the eNPS.
 The point is for it to be quick and easy survey for employees to participate in.

 Did you love this episode?
 If so, I’d love for you to share it with 3 friends or colleagues who are also passionate about building a better world of work!
-They can find us at wanttoworkthere.com/podcast or by searching Want To Work There wherever they listen to podcasts.
+Find us at wanttoworkthere.com/podcast or by searching Want To Work There wherever you listen to podcasts.